Up to 60% off sofas & mattresses — limited‑time deals.

 Larkinhurst Sofa

-We started with the standard sofa as the baseline for how this collection sits.
-The pocketed-coil support kept the seat from sagging into a hammock, even when we switched between upright work posture and relaxed movie lounging.
-The front edge felt stable during repeated sit-stand cycles, and the rolled arms were genuinely useful when shifting positions.
-It does invite lounging, but it is not a true deep-seat "sink in" style.
+We started with the standard sofa as the baseline for the collection.
+In our testing, the pocketed-coil support kept the seat from collapsing even when we moved between upright laptop posture and relaxed TV sitting.
+The front edge stayed steady during repeated sit-stand cycles, and the rolled arms were useful when shifting position.
+It invites lounging, but it still feels structured rather than deeply sink-in.

 Our Testing Experience